poojitha-t06/Brain-Tumor-MRI-segmentation/README.md

 # 🏥 Deep Learning for Medical Imaging (CS328) Projects

-This repository contains three classical image processing projects implemented as part of **CS328 – Deep Learning for Medical Imaging**.
+This repository contains four classical image processing projects implemented as part of **CS328 – Deep Learning for Medical Imaging**.

 Each notebook focuses on a different medical imaging segmentation task.